jwhited/wgsd/README.md

 ## Installation
 Binary releases are available [here](https://github.com/jwhited/wgsd/releases).

-Each release contains 2 binaries:
+There are two packages per GOOS/GOARCH for each release:
-* `coredns` - CoreDNS server with all the "internal" plugins + `wgsd`
+* `wgsd-coredns` - CoreDNS server with all the "internal" plugins + `wgsd`
 * `wgsd-client` - A sample client

 ## Building from source